|Bid||35.40 x 100000|

 |Beta (5Y Monthly)||0.49|

 |1y Target Est||34.16|

-Apple will pay Dialog an initial $300 million plus an additional $300 million for product delivery over the next few years.
-The deal comes almost a year after Dialog warned investors that Apple -- its biggest customer -- could design its own power-management chips in coming years.
+The British chipmaker said revenue from sales of its power-management technology would fall "by single-digital percentage points."
+In October, Apple signed a $600 million deal with Dialog to license the U.K. chip designer’s power management technology and acquire certain assets, including more than 300 staff.
+The agreement with Apple came almost a year after Dialog warned investors that its major customer could start designing its own power-management chips.
 Dialog relies on Apple for about three-quarters of its revenue, predominantly through the supply of chips that handle charging and manage power in smartphones.